webplatform/docs/dom/EventTarget/addEventListener/index.md

 |Description=The type of event [[dom/properties/type (event)|'''type''']] to register.
 |Optional=No
 }}{{Method Parameter
+|Name=handler
+|Data type=DOM Node
+|Description=A '''function''' that is called when the event is fired.
+|Optional=No
+}}{{Method Parameter
 |Name=useCapture
-|Data type=DOM Node
+|Data type=String
 |Description=A '''Boolean''' value that specifies the event phase to add the event handler for.

-|Optional=No
+While this parameter is officially optional, it may only be omitted in modern browsers.
+|Optional=Yes
 }}
 |Method_applies_to=dom/Node
 |Example_object_name=node